AI Code Review Pipeline

 Agent architecture

 A single backend powers practice detection: the Pi practice agent, wired via PracticePiAdapter on top of the shared PiRuntimeFactory.
-It uses a single-pass architecture — one agent evaluates all relevant practices for the diff and persists structured findings via custom Pi tools (report_finding, set_review_summary).
+It uses a single-pass architecture — one agent evaluates all relevant practices for the diff and persists structured findings via the custom Pi tool report_finding (the run-level summary is composed downstream from the persisted findings, not via a separate tool).

 The runner (.run-pi.mjs) drives the Pi SDK in-process: initial analysis with a soft-timeout steering message and a hard-timeout abort, followed by a format retry if the persisted output is incomplete.
 A top-level watchdog hard-exits the process at AGENT_BUDGET_MS + 30s so the orchestrator always observes a terminal state.